 TAS comrades want to begin with an 'agree' approach.
-Without that they fear notorious socialimperialists such as the Alliance for Workers' Liberty and Anticapitalist Resistance will wheedle their way into our ranks with their 'self determination for Ukraine' excuse for promoting what has been, at least from 2014, a Nato proxy war against
+Without that they fear notorious socialimperialists such as the Alliance for Workers' Liberty and Anticapitalist Resistance will wheedle their way into our ranks with their 'self determination for Ukraine' excuse for promoting what has been, at least from 2014, a Nato proxy war against Russia.

 I assured them that we would have not the least trouble in keeping out such rotten elements.
 Programmatically, they are beyond the pale.
 However, opportunism arises spontaneously and has to be constantly fought.
 Unless that happens, yes, there is the danger of a single scratch turning into gangrene.
-That is why we favour open, sharp and sometimes fierce polemics.